algolia/algoliasearch-wordpress/docs/src/indexing-settings.md

 Algolia allows to prepare your records for faceting.
 Faceting is the feature allowing you for example to list all posts of a category.
 Even though we do not yet provide out of the box usage of faceting in the plugin, we tried to already push some sensible default values for the `attributesForFaceting`.

-Feel free to dig further into the Algolia Search engine to optimize even more your search relevancy: [Relevancy in Algolia's documentation](https://www.algolia.com/doc#relevance).
+<div class="alert alert-info">Feel free to dig further into the Algolia Search engine to optimize even more your search relevancy: [Relevancy in Algolia's documentation](https://www.algolia.com/doc#relevance).</div>

 ## Searchable Posts Index Settings